pin3dev/42_Cursus/tutorial/Born2BeRoot/EN/docs/roadmap.md

    #### Configuration Explanations:

    > ✒️ **passwd_tries**:
-    Limits the number of incorrect password attempts to 3.
+    Limits the number of incorrect password.
    > ✒️ **badpass_message**:
     Displays a custom message when an incorrect password is entered.
    > ✒️ **logfile**: